danik9/discord-relay-bot/README.md

    ```
 6. Repeat the process for the relay bot (run `pip install discord.py` when you start the virtual environment session).

-If your having trouble just google `venv pyhton how to`
+If your having trouble just google `venv python how to`